sowmitras/codeLabs/README.md

 # codeLabs
-Here we are share code for practices purpose.
+Here we shared some pieces of code for practices purpose.